 We carried out several fieldwork visits, both outdoors and indoors, returning to the same locations.
 We used the LinguaSnapp smartphone application developed by the Multilingual Manchester research unit at the University of Manchester to capture and annotate images of signs.
-Permission was obtained to take images indoors, often while promising that no internet connection would be established via a mobile phone while on the premises (see below for a discussion of issues around the use of smartphones in parts of the Haredi community; the LinguaSnapp app allows the user to capture and image and save it onto the phone directly without establishing an internet connection, and to then return to pending uploads at a later point and at another location).
+Permission was obtained to take images indoors, often while promising that no internet connection would be established via a mobile phone while on the premises (see below for a discussion of issues around the use of smartphones in parts of the Haredi community; the LinguaSnapp app allows the user to capture an image and save it onto the phone directly without establishing an internet connection, and to then return to pending uploads at a later point and at another location).
 No personal information was gathered for the purpose of the study from any individuals with whom we interacted during our fieldwork, and no information was collected that could link images with individuals, nor do any of the images collected contain personal information in the sense of data protection protocols (such as date of birth, personal address, contact details, and so on).
 A small number of personal notices that were posted outside public buildings and were visible from the street contained mobile phone contact details, but no names.
 We draw on one such example below, but conceal the telephone number.

-Parts of the corpus and the locations of images, displayed on a map, can be accessed via the LinguaSnapp website.
-A detailed discussion of the entire corpus, including a statistical breakdown of languages and their distribution over outlets and districts across the city in December 2016, is presented in Gaiser and Matras (2016).
-Since that publication, we carried out additional data collection in the neighbourhood under consideration in this paper, resulting in a combined corpus of altogether 218 images, of which 119 contain text in Yiddish.
+Parts of the corpus and the locations of images, displayed on a map, can be accessed via the LinguaSnapp website.2 A detailed discussion of the entire corpus, including a statistical breakdown of languages and their distribution over outlets and districts across the city in December 2016, is presented in Gaiser and Matras (2016).
+Since that publication, we carried out additional data collection in the neighbourhood under consideration in this paper, resulting in a combined corpus of altogether 218 images, of which 72 contain text in Yiddish.
 Of those, 23 images have text only in Yiddish, 24 show Yiddish and Hebrew, 6 show Yiddish and English, and 19 show Yiddish, Hebrew, and English.
 The remainder show Hebrew only (80) or Hebrew and English (66).
 We did not document monolingual English signs, and only a very insignificant number of signs in other languages were found within the immediate area of investigation.
+There are a number of Polish shops on Bury New Road, opposite Northumberland Street, which is the heart of our investigation area, and they contain Polish adverts and personal notes both on the shop front and on its windows and internal notice boards.
+The nearby community service hub on Bury New Road has a public library, which displays signs in Hebrew, Polish, and Arabic in addition to English.
+A cluster of Polish shops is also found on Cheetham Street East, to the east of the investigation area, with multiple signs in Polish and Hungarian.
+For ethnographic background we draw on several years of regular interaction and immersion with members of the Haredi community in the area, through personal contacts, participation at public and family events, visits to community institutions, and conversations with residents.
+During two of our fieldwork trips we were accompanied by a member of the local Haredi community who gave additional insights and background information.